Cultural Support Program

 The Cultural Support Program works collaboratively with clinical and non-clinical services across Sydney Local Health District to support the delivery of culturally responsive care.

-It adds value to community programs and provides support in reaching priority culturally and linguistically diverse populations as well as providing feedback to improve the health system.
+We enhance community programs by supporting efforts to engage priority culturally and linguistically diverse populations, while also providing valuable feedback to strengthen the health system.

-The program comprises a pool of approximately 120 trained bilingual and bicultural Cultural Support Workers from across 25 language groups.
-The Cultural Support Workers are drawn from priority communities across the District.
+The program comprises of a pool of approximately 120 trained bilingual and bicultural Cultural Support Workers from across 25 language groups.
+The Cultural Support Workers represent a diversity of communities across the District.
 They have been recruited based on their work within their communities, language proficiency, knowledge of the Australian health system, and understanding of health beliefs and cultural practices within their communities.

 Cultural Support Workers have a broad scope of practice, which includes:

-The HIV Client Support Program provides support to people from culturally and linguistically diverse communities who are affected by HIV.
+The Clinical Concierge Program provides support to people from culturally and linguistically diverse communities who are affected by HIV.
+We are also piloting the program for community members diagnosed with hepatitis B.

 Who is the program for?